apache/pekko-connectors/docs/src/main/paradox/google-cloud-bigquery.md

 # Google Cloud BigQuery

-The BigQuery connector provides Akka Stream sources and sinks to connect to [Google Cloud BigQuery](https://cloud.google.com/bigquery/).
+The BigQuery connector provides Apache Pekko Stream sources and sinks to connect to [Google Cloud BigQuery](https://cloud.google.com/bigquery/).
 BigQuery is a serverless data warehouse for storing and analyzing massive datasets.
 This connector is primarily intended for streaming data into and out of BigQuery tables and running SQL queries, although it also provides basic support for managing datasets and tables and flexible access to the BigQuery REST API.